 North Dakota State Fair called off due to coronavirus

 BISMARCK, N.D.
-(AP) — The North Dakota State Fair is the latest casualty of the coronavirus outbreak.
+(AP) — The North Dakota State Fair is the latest casualty of the coronavirus outbreak, as the number of cases and deaths in the state continue to rise.

 Fair officials announced Monday they’re calling off the event because of uncertainty over the pandemic.
 The July gathering is the largest annual event in the state, typically attracting around 300,000 people each year to the fairgrounds in Minot.